 - A. The history of garbage: From ashes and horse carcasses to aluminum cans and batteries.
+B. Solid and liquid waste products.

-- B. Solid and liquid waste products.
+- 5. Solid and liquid waste products.

 - 1. What does our garbage consist of?

 - 2. What can be done with waste products?

 - 3. Landfills, incinerators, recycling, composting, energy generation.

 - C. Turning wastes into wealth.